Peter Nahum: Biography

-He left Sotheby's in 1984 to open his own gallery, The Leicester Galleries, in St James's, London, specialising in paintings, drawings and sculptures of the highest quality from the 19th and 20th centuries.
-He now works independently, actively buying and selling and is currently adviser to major private collections and museums throughout the world, signatory on authentication certificates for Victorian paintings sold to Japan and official valuer for the Department of Arts, Heritage and Environment of the Government of Australia.
-He also acts as a celebrity auctioneer for many charities.
-He is a television personality, academic, lecturer, author, frame designer and frequent lender of paintings to international exhibitions.
+He left Sotheby's in 1984 to open his gallery, The Leicester Galleries, in St James's, London, specializing in premium quality art from the 19th and 20th centuries, as a worldwide adviser for private collections along with museums, and a signatory for Victorian paintings sold to Japan, as well as an official valuer for the DEWHA.
+He also acts as a known auctioneer for many charities.
+He is a television personality, academic, lecturer, author, frame designer, and frequent lender of paintings to international exhibitions.

-Nahum created the trading website onlinegalleries.com for the art and antique dealers around the world, all members of C.I.N.O.A. and their own national trade associations.
-This gives the dealers a trading platform and a chance to display their wares in their own purpose-built websites and galleries, and gives the public the opportunity to buy with confidence.
+Nahum pioneered the trading website onlinegalleries.com for art and antique dealers globally, C.I.N.O.A., and their national trade associations.